Diem-TX-Dang/vdW-MBDWan-code/README.md

 - Obtain the MLWFs for the system by interpolating the DFT application using wannier90.x

-- Determince the optical polarizability of the system in imaginary frequency by copying the executive postw90_vdW-WanMBD.x to the current folder and excuting: ./postw90_vdW-WanMBD.x seedname
+- Determince the optical polarizability of the system in imaginary frequency by copying the executive postw90_vdW-WanMBD.x to the current folder and excuting: ./postw90_vdW-WanMBD.x seedname.
--
 This will generate the following output files:'seedname'-polarizability_xx.dat, 'seedname'-polarizability_xy.dat, ..., 'seedname'-polarizability_zz.dat.

 - Create a folder to execute vdW-WanMBD code and copy the following files to this folder
 -